McStasMcXtrace/Schools/2024/NECSA_October_2024/01_Monday_October_7th/04_Neutron_optics_exercises/Exercise_selector/README.md

 ![NeXpy-fit-data](pics/nexpy-fit-data.png)
 ![NeXpy-fit-plot](pics/nexpy-fit-plot.png)
 ![NeXpy-fit-report](pics/nexpy-fit-report.png)
+(For those thinking a Gaussian is not a correct model in this case, this is correct.
+The v-selector transmission is in fact triangular ;-))

 **Hint:** If you `save` your fits or parameters, these will become available in the left pane of NeXpy and can be saved by using a right-click menu point